ciglenecki/lumen-audio/README.md

 ## Notes

 Tasks:

-- [x] check the assumption that label instrument is present thought the whole audio (check n=200 samples and check how many occourances)
-  - holds up for most cases?
 - [ ] create eval script which will caculate ALL metrics for the whole dataset
+- [ ] use validation examples in train (without data leakage), check what's the total time of audio in train and val

+Low priority tasks:
-- [ ] add tripplet loss or (classification + perceptual distance)
+- [ ] add fluffy support for all models
 - [ ] design an augmentation that we can use for progressive training
-- [ ] use validation examples in train (without data leakage)
-- [ ] try out focal loss, label smoothing
+- [ ] try out focal loss and label smoothing: https://pytorch.org/vision/main/_modules/torchvision/ops/focal_loss.html
-- [ ] implement saving the embeddings of each model for visualizations using dimensionality reduction

-Low priority tasks:
 - [ ] convert all augmentations so they happen on the GPU
-- [ ] make sure augmetantions happen in batch
-- [ ] attempt error analysis by looking where the gradients are large
 - [ ] compare Mirko's wavelet transform with scipy's native transformation
   - run experiments in both cases
-- [ ] reserach the BEATs model and incorporate it to the existing training structure as fast as possible so we get concrete results.
-BEATs links are down below.
-- [ ] think about and reserach what happens with variable sampling rate and how can we avoid issues with time length change
-- [ ] Label smoothing.
-We used label smoothing to account for noisy annotations and absence of birds in “unlucky” 30sec crops.
-- [ ] add fluffy support for all models
+- [ ] make sure augmetantions happen in batch

 Matej:
 - [ ] download ESC50 non instrument audio files and write data loader which are NOT instruments (@matej)
 - [ ] check for all models edge cases (0.1 sec, 2h)
 - [ ] include Ivan's relabeled data and retrained some model to check performance boost (make sure to pick a model which already works)